On This Page

-This guide will help understand every layer of the GenAI stack, explain how the top companies are forming service ecosystems incorporating LLMOps tools, and discuss the trends that are forming the next wave – multi-agent workflows, autonomous orchestration, and advanced reasoning engines.
-In addition, we’ll discuss other issues that impact business, such as cost, scalability, and regulation.
+This guide will help understand every layer of the GenAI stack, explain how the top companies are forming service ecosystems incorporating LLMOps tools, and discuss the trends that are forming the next wave of multi-agent workflows, autonomous orchestration, and advanced reasoning engines.
+In addition, we'll discuss other issues that impact business, such as cost, scalability, and regulation.

 Now, let's examine the bottom layer: we need to comprehend the parts of the GenAI stack and the complex reasons CTOs should find a way to make it practical.